Morkalork/add-js-test/README.md

 By default, this extension will try to figure out which test framework to use by analyzing your package.json file.
 In case this file cannot be found, parsed or in other ways used, it will default to jest for unit tests and @testing-library/react for component testing.

-If you, however, want to explicitly set which test framework to use, or have the files be called x.spec.ts instead of x.test.ts, these things are configurable in your settings.
+If you, however, want to explicitly set which test framework to use, have the files be called x.spec.ts instead of x.test.ts, or change any other setting, these things are configurable in your settings file.
 Just open VS Code Settings and search for add-js-test to view and edit them:

 <a href=".public/settings.png" target="_blank">![The keyboard shortcuts for add-js-test](.public/settings.png)</a>